-There are self-explanatory signs posted on the arches, but arrangements can be made for a private guide through the ruins of these four ancient houses of worship for a nominal fee.
+There are self-explanatory signs posted on the arches, but arrangements can be made for a private production through the ruins of these four ancient houses of worship for a nominal fee.
 Please take time to look at the columns located in front of each worship center as they show the progression of architectural styles through the time periods covered.
 These styles were in use from 1500 BCE to 500 CE (a notation most archaeologists use to indicate “BC” and “AD” in their writings.

 Located between the stone-on-stone pillar from 2000 BCE and the tree-shaped trunk of the Minoan column from 1500 BCE, this “Broad House Temple” has a libation basin to appease the gods (powers) below and an altar for burnt offerings to appease the gods (powers) above.